3 Things To Know About Medical Malpractice Claims In Louisiana

 The attorneys of Ballay, Braud & Colon, PLC, have been successfully handling medical malpractice cases for more than 30 years.
 In fact, attorney Adrian A. Colon Jr. is a member of the Medical Malpractice Liability Section of the Louisiana Trial Lawyers Association, and other firms frequently turn to us for assistance in this complex area of Louisiana law.

-For a free consultation for Med Mal & Personal Injury Matters to discuss your case, contact our firm today.
+For a free consultation regarding medical malpractice and personal injury, contact our firm today.
 With offices in Belle Chasse, we advise and represent clients throughout the New Orleans area.

 1. Medical Review Panel

 In Louisiana, your medical malpractice claim must go before a medical review panel prior to a lawsuit being filed.
 A panel of three doctors is selected by the competing parties, and the panel reviews the case to determine whether the claim has merit.
 Once the panel makes its decision, you have 90 days to file a lawsuit against the health care provider.

 Note: the panel’s report is regarded as expert testimony, and it can be used as evidence at trial or as testimony in out-of-court proceedings.
 If you have a medical malpractice claim, it is crucial that you have an experienced lawyer file the necessary documents and represent you throughout the entire process.

 Generally, in Louisiana, a medical malpractice claim must be filed within one year of the negligent action or omission that resulted in the injury, or within one year of the discovery of the injury or the malpractice.
 In any case, you cannot file a claim if more than three years have passed since the injury or the malpractice occurred.